Flavio592/Flavio592/README.md

 - I have had experience with HTML, JavaScript, and SQL for the Web.
 - I’m currently working on C# programming assignments for my studies.
 - In the near future I will be focused on learning how to program quantum artificial intelligence.
-- I have also been offered a PhD scholarship from Professor Uwe Aickelin, at the University of Melbourne, Australia.
+- I have been offered a PhD scholarship from Professor Uwe Aickelin, at the University of Melbourne, Australia.
+- I also recently participated in an internship with the Carboncopies Foundation that conducts research into mind uploading technologies.
 - In addition, I am also a member of DARPAConnect and the US DOD's SciTechCONNECT, as well as a potential innovator and researcher with the US Pentagon's DARPA (Defense Advanced Research Projects Agency).
 - Please feel free to visit my LinkedIn profile for more details of my studies, research, and work.
 <!---